amishkr22/Game-Acheivement-Analytics/README.md

 A web application built with **Streamlit** and **PostgreSQL** to analyze gaming achievements.
 Users can enter SQL queries, visualize the results, and manage data.

 ---
+## Project Description

+The **Gaming Achievement Analytics** project is a data-driven web application designed to help game developers, analysts, and enthusiasts explore and analyze gaming achievement data.
+The application allows users to interact with a PostgreSQL database, execute SQL queries, and visualize the results in real-time.

 ## Features